vasililiev/alfresco-esign-cert/README.md

 Browser compatibility: 100% supported (refer previous paragraph)

 **Languages**
-Currently provided in English,Spanish and Macedonian.
+Currently provided in English,Spanish, Macedonian and Brazilian Portuguese.

 ***No original Alfresco resources have been overwritten***